dirkakrid/highlight/README.md

 ## Use with PowerPoint

 I've added a *PowerPoint fix* - if you want to paste to *PowerPoint*, you need to check the checkbox before clicking *Highlight*, then copy the code, and when you paste it in *PowerPoint* click the small clipboard icon after pasting and choose *Keep source formatting*.
-The fix is neccesarry to avoid losing new lines and indentation - it replaces newlines with <code>&lt;br></code> elements and tabs with HTML space elements.
+The fix is neccesarry to avoid losing new lines and indentation - it replaces newlines with `&lt;br>` elements and tabs with HTML space elements.

 ## Credits and License